brian7346/Faceline/README.md

 ## Quick Start

 ```
-# change default.json file in config folder
+# delte keys.js file in config folder

+# rename the file keys_prod.js to keys.js

-# this file is located in config/default.json
+# this file is located in config/keys.json

 # add uri of your mongodb connection for example

  "mongoURI": "mongodb://localhost/dev-social",
+# add secretOrKey, for example

+ secretOrKey: "secret"
  ```

 ```